Embassy of Sweden, Canberra

 The Embassy of Sweden in Canberra is Sweden's diplomatic mission in Australia.
 The embassy opened in 1947 and has been located in Canberra since 1951.
-The ambassador since 2022 is Pontus Melander.
+The ambassador since 2025 is Klas Molin.

 History

 In 1851, the first Swedish-Norwegian consuls in Sydney, Melbourne and Port Adelaide were appointed.
 The first Swedish consul general was appointed in 1906.
 In 1946, the Swedish Export Association requested that a proposal be presented to the 1947 Parliament to convert the consulate general in Sydney into a diplomatic mission in Canberra.
 In a letter to the minister for foreign affairs, it was emphasized that significant disadvantages, particularly from an export perspective, were caused by Sweden's continued lack of diplomatic representation in Australia.

 In 1947, a Swedish legation was established in Sydney where the consulate general of Sweden was formerly situated, in Cricket House on 254 George Street.
 Constans Lundquist's role as consul general was upgraded to that of envoy.
 Lundquist kick-started the diplomatic move from Sydney to the developing Canberra in 1947.
 He hired his brother Edvard Lundquist, a country architect from Västmanland, to draw the outline of the two-storey building.
 The legation was inaugurated in 1951 in the suburb of Yarralumla in Canberra, as one of the oldest embassies in the city.
 When the legation moved from Sydney to Canberra on 1 January 1951, its office for maritime affairs remained in Sydney at 254 George Street.

 In 1963, an agreement was reached that the Swedish legation in Canberra and the Australian legation in Stockholm would be elevated to embassies.
-The then envoy in Canberra, the Gösta af Petersens, was appointed ambassador in connection with this.
+The then envoy in Canberra, Gösta af Petersens, was appointed ambassador in connection with this.